-The pooling function: Different loans are converted into homogenous groups and are transferred in favour of special purpose vehicle.
+The pooling function: Different loans are converted into homogenous groups and are transferred in favor of special purpose vehicles.
 This special purpose vehicle acts as a trustee.
-This pooling of assets in favour of special purpose vehicle is known as pooling function.
+This pooling of assets in favor of special purpose vehicle is known as pooling function.

-The securitization function: Once the assets are transferred in favour of special purpose vehicle, then the SPV issues its securities to the different qualified buyers.
-This function of issuing securities to qualified institutional buyers is known as securitization function.
+The securitization function: Once the assets are transferred in favor of a special purpose vehicles, then the SPV issues its securities to the different qualified buyers.
+This function of issuing securities to qualified institutional buyers is known as the securitization function.